-The second session of the two-part 3D printing workshop for beginners.
-We move on to a new project: a phone holder.
-Through hands-on work, you’ll see how model orientation and basic settings affect print quality and success.
-This session is designed as a continuation of the series and builds on knowledge gained from the previous day’s workshop.
+Second session of the two-part 3D printing workshop for beginners.
+You’ll assemble the complete project — your personalized name tag from day one becomes part of the phone holder!
+Through hands-on work, you’ll see how model orientation, supports, and basic settings affect print quality.
+This session continues the series and builds on knowledge from the previous day.

 Depending on available time, phone holders may be printed during the workshop or after the session.
 If 3D printing takes longer than the workshop duration, we’ll arrange pickup as soon as possible.